EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 3c.
 Adding Links

 ### Linking Within GitHub
-To link within GitHub you can either **link to something in your Markdown document** or you can **link to another folder/file in your general repository**.
+To link within GitHub, you can either **link to something in your Markdown document** or you can **link to another folder/file in your general repository**.
 To link to something that's in your Markdown document you simply use the following code:

 ```diff
 [the title of your link](the link address)